-The Office of Retirement Services is pleased to provide this overview and analysis of the financial activities of the Federated City Employees' Retirement System (the System) for the fiscal years ended June 30, 2022 and 2021.
+The Office of Retirement Services is pleased to provide this overview and analysis of the financial activities of the Federated City Employees' Retirement System (the System) for the fiscal years ended June 30, 2023 and 2022.
 The System, consisting of a single employer Defined Benefit Pension Plan and a Postemployment Healthcare Plan, was established to provide retirement benefits for eligible non-sworn employees of the City of San José (City).
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in our Letter of Transmittal, which begins on page 5 of this report, and in the financial section which follows this discussion.

-Financial Highlights for Fiscal Year 2022
+Financial Highlights for Fiscal Year 2023

-- As of June 30, 2022, the System had \$3,057,148,000 in plan net position restricted for pension benefits and postemployment healthcare benefits.
-Plan net position of \$2,708,027,000 restricted for pension benefits is available to meet the System's ongoing obligations to plan participants and their beneficiaries.
-The Postemployment Healthcare Plan's net position of \$349,121,000 is available for the exclusive use of retiree medical benefits. - The System's total plan net position held in trust for pension benefits and postemployment healthcare benefits decreased during the fiscal year ended June 30, 2022 by \$(211,805,000) or (6.5)% from the prior fiscal year, primarily as a result of the depreciation in the fair value of investments caused by the severe market downturn in public equities and bonds during the second half of the fiscal year. - Additions to plan net position during the fiscal year ended June 30, 2022 were \$62,299,000, which includes employer and employee contributions of \$232,385,000 and \$37,329,000, respectively, and net investment loss of \$(207,415,000).
-This represents a decrease of \$(959,868,000) or 93.9% of total additions from the prior fiscal year amount of \$1,022,167,000. - Deductions from plan net position for fiscal year ended June 30, 2022 increased from \$264,541,000 to \$274,104,000 over the prior fiscal year, or approximately 3.6%, due to an increase in retirement benefit payments.
-The increase in retirement benefit payments was attributable to an increased number of retired members and beneficiaries.
+As of June 30, 2023, the System had \$3,281,923,000 in plan net position restricted for pension benefits and postemployment healthcare benefits.
+Plan net position of \$2,907,315,000 restricted for pension benefits is available to meet the System's ongoing obligations to plan participants and their beneficiaries.
+The Postemployment Healthcare Plan's net position of \$374,608,000 is available for the exclusive use of retiree medical benefits.

+• The System's total plan net position held in trust for pension benefits and postemployment healthcare benefits increased during the fiscal year ended June 30, 2023 by \$224,775,000 or 7.4% from the prior fiscal year, primarily as a result of the appreciation in the fair value of investments caused by the strong returns in public equity and high yield bonds.

+Additions to plan net position during the fiscal year ended June 30, 2023 were \$509,208,000, which includes employer and employee contributions of \$222,437,000 and \$40,402,000, respectively, and net investment income of \$246,369,000.
+This represents an increase of \$446,909,000 or 717.4% of total additions from the prior fiscal year amount of \$62,299,000.

+• Deductions from plan net position for fiscal year ended June 30, 2023 increased by \$10,329,000 from \$274,104,000 to \$284,433,000 over the prior fiscal year, or approximately 3.8%, due to an increase in retirement benefit payments.
+The increase in retirement benefit payments was attributable to an increased number of retired members and beneficiaries as well as cost-of-living adjustments.